snimu/mask/README.md

 - **bw task/prediction:** Short for the backward task/prediction
 - **$p_{bw}$:** The probability of doing a bw prediction *in addition to* a fw prediction (see [Methods](#methods))

 ## Why?

-I can see four potential advantages of training on the bw task:
+I can see three potential advantages of training on the bw task:

 1. Forcing the model to learn to distinguish between a fw and bw causal mask, and adjust properly, may serve as a form of **dataset augmentation** that effectively increases the data diversity, and thus allows a model to learn more from the same data than otherwise possible.
-2. Your limiting factor for computation might be **data ingestion**, while your compute is cheap.
-    In that case, ingesting the data once, then calculating the loss on both the fw and bw mask, could lead to higher utilization of your accelerator.
-After all, changing from fw to bw task only requires a slight data augmentation (moving inputs and targets relative to each other) and rotating the attention mask, both of which can be done on-device.
-I'm not in the hardware game, so I'm not sure of this advantage, but it was the motivating idea for this project.
-3. You have a model that can perform the bw task.
+2. You have a model that can perform the bw task.
 That might be useful.
-4. RAG.
-This is pure speculation and I didn't test it, but models trained with a bit of the bw task might be easier to finetune into RAG models than fw-task-only ones.
-For RAG, the causal mask is in the way;
+3. Masked prediction for RAG / infilling.
+This is pure speculation and I didn't test it, but models trained with a bit of the bw task might be easier to finetune into RAG models with a bidirectional mask than fw-task-only ones.
+This is especially true if combined with [MEAP](https://arxiv.org/abs/2502.07490), which does causal prediction on masked input sequences.
+This, combined with backward prediction, would make the model much closer to a bidirectional Masked Language Model (MLM).
-    the models must take not only past information, but also future information into account.
-Else, they wouldn't be able to take things like footnotes into account, for example.
-Again, I didn't explicitely test this, but I will take an improvement on the bw task without a degredation in the fw task as weak evidence for this working.

 ## Methods

 I trained [hlb-gpt v0.4.1](https://github.com/tysam-code/hlb-gpt) for 10 epochs on wikitext.
 I perform the fw task and, with probability $p_{bw}$, also the bw task on the same tokens.
 I accumulate the losses and then do a backward pass.
-The reasons for doing either a fw or both a fw and a bw prediction at the same time are twofold:
+Why didn't I do either only a fw or only a bw prediction at the same time?
+Well, I should have; but this is an old project that I'm just now re-visiting, and that's the choice I made back then.

-1. Doing both at the same time and on the same batch was done to see if this is useful for easing data ingestion concerns.
-2. Accumulating the losses before the update step was done to prevent the model from memorizing the tokens in the fw task and generalizing poorly on the bw task as a result.

 Inspired by [Yi Tay et al.'s UL2](https://arxiv.org/abs/2205.05131), I've informed the models of their task by giving them a special token at the beginning of text